Dominic339/GAM305_GreenTeam/README.md

 As one of the world builders for the team, I worked on the main environmental landscape, atmosphere and overall aesthetic for the level.
 I implemented various objects that when tied together bring about a very striking and eerie theme.

+**Individual Contribution (Dalton Daugherty - UI/UX)**

+As the lead over the UI/UX, I implemented a health bar, ammo bar, crosshair, and a minimap so that they appear on the screen.
+I will continue to tweak them to suit the game as it is intended among the team.
 ---